40 Ways to Improve Your Money Skills for Financial Literacy Month

 15. The Penny Hoarder

-Kyle Taylor started The Penny Hoarder to blog about the many strange ways he made extra money.
-Taylor has used some unconventional ways to earn and save money for paying off debts, without “having to answer to a boss.”
+Kyle Taylor started The Penny Hoarder in 2010 to blog about the many strange ways he made extra money.
+Today, the blog has been dubbed the #1 fastest-growing private media company by the INC. 5000, with 12-17 million readers per month and 6.9 million Facebook fans.
 From budgeting to working from home to couponing — The Penny Hoarder has it all.

 16. PT Money